KTH-LangSec/Dasty/README.md

 * `--execFile <file_path>`     : Specify a file instead of a package to run.
 * `--noForIn`                  : Disable `for..in` injection run.
 * `--onlyPre`                  : Only run the pre-analysis phase.
-* `--allTaints`                : Store all injected taints in addition to the flows .
 * `--force`                    : Force analysis (ignore previous pre-analysis results)
+* `--maxRuns <n>`       : Set the maximum number of 'normal' runs.
+If n > 1 then for every additional exception throwing

 **Sarif export**

 * `--sarif`                    : Output results in SARIF format.
 * `--out <output_file_path>`   : Specifies the path and file name for the output file.
 * `--outDir <output_dir_path>` : Specifies the directory for the output file.
+* `--allTaints`                : Export all injected taints in addition to the flows (in a separate file).
-* `--exportRuns <n>`  : Export the last <n> runs (only works for flows and exceptions not for all taints and branchings)
-* `--maxRuns <n>`       : Set the maximum number of 'normal' runs.
-If n > 1 then for every additional exception throwing injections from the previous runs are skipped (default: 1).
+* `--exportRuns <n>`  : Export the last <n> runs (only works for flows and exceptions not for all taints and branchings) injections from the previous runs are skipped (default: 1).

 ### Package Data Files